 Health Care Professional Information

 L-theanine is a water soluble amino acid found in green tea and in mushrooms.
 Purified L-theanine is available as an oral dietary supplement.
 It is consumed for its perceived antioxidant and relaxant effects (12).
 Several in vitro and animal studies have shown that L-theanine has lipid lowering (1), neuroprotective (2) (16), anti-obesity (3) and antitumor (1) properties.
-It can also affect the levels of some neurotransmitters (10) (11) and prevent beta-amyloid-induced cognitive dysfunction (13).
+It can also affect the levels of some neurotransmitters (10) (11), prevent beta-amyloid-induced cognitive dysfunction (13), and was shown to extend longevity in C. elegans (20).

 When combined with antipsychotic treatment, L-theanine was shown to alleviate anxiety in patients with schizophrenia (17).
 Epidemiological data suggest its benefits for prevention of stroke (4) and small studies indicate that a combination of L-theanine and caffeine improves cognitive performance (14) (15).
 L-theanine may help improve sleep quality in boys with attention deficit hyperactivity disorder (ADHD) (18).